-This story of apparitions was told by so many sources that it suggests that the colony was suffering from mass insanity.
+This story of apparitions was told by so many sources that it suggests that the colony was suffering from mass superstitions.
 The following was written by Thomas Franklin Waters:

 “In the midst of witchcraft accusations in 1692, a new and unique outburst of Satanic rage revealed itself.
 Gloucester was invaded by a spectral company of Indians and French.
 Coming out of the swamps, or cornfields, sometimes singly, again in a group, they approached the garrison.
 Usually the guns of the soldiers missed fire, but when the guns were discharged the bullets had no effect.
 Their speech was in an unknown tongue.
 They carried guns and real bullets shot from them were dug out of the trees.
 The alarm became so great that Major Samuel Appleton of Ipswich sent about sixty men on the 18th of July ”for the Townes Assistance under these inexplicable Alarms, which they had suffered night and day for about a Fortnight together.”

 Rev. John Emerson wrote to Cotton Mather, at his request, a brief account of these appearances.
 He says, “I hope the Substance of what is Written will be enough to satisfy all Rational Persons, that Gloucester was not Alarmed last Summer for above a Fortnight together by real French and Indians, but that the Devil and his Agents were the cause of all the Molestation which at this time befell the Town; in the name of whose Inhabitants I would take upon me to Entreat your Earnest Prayers to the Father of Mercies, that those Apparitions may not prove the sad Omens of some future and more horrible Molestations to them.”